wintechis/flex-rml-node/README.md

 # FlexRML-node

 **FlexRML-node** is a Node.js compatible version of FlexRML compiled to WebAssembly.
 This implementation is based on the [ESP32 version of FlexRML](https://github.com/wintechis/flex-rml-esp32/tree/main), meaning all data is mapped in memory and performed in a single thread.
-The package is only tested on Ubuntu 24.04 using node v22.3.0.
+The package is tested on Ubuntu 24.04 using node v22.3.0 and Windows 10 using node v16.13.2.

 ## How to Use